Preparing for Harvest, Grain Storage

 - Clean Harvest and Handling Equipment.
 Thoroughly clean trucks, combines, grain carts, augers, dryers and other equipment that might have old grain left in it from the last use.
 Such grain may contain insects and molds that could start new infestations in newly harvested grain.

-Following these five steps won’t insure safe grain storage, but it does greatly reduce the chance for problems to develop in your bins.
+Following these five steps won’t ensure safe grain storage, but it does greatly reduce the chance for problems to develop in your bins.
 You’ll still need to get grain dried and cooled enough for safe storage this fall, periodically check on it over the winter, then gradually warm the grain next spring.

 For more information see the Grain Storage Management section in CropWatch or contact your local Nebraska Extension office.